 Add the sausage mixture, oregano, basil, tomatoes, red pepper flakes, salt, black pepper, and chicken stock.
 Stir well.

 Bring the soup to a simmer and cook over low for 20-30 minutes.

 Stir in the butter and apple cider vinegar.

 Remove from the heat.

 To serve, spoon the soup into bowls and top with Parmesan cheese.

 Spaghetti Squash Soup freezes very well.
 Place in a freezer safe container and freeze for up to 3 months.

 large skillet, large stockpot with lid, microwave-safe large bowl, plastic wrap, fork, measuring spoons, wooden spoons or spatula, ladle, can opener.

-Should you have any questions regarding this recipe for Spaghetti Squash Soup, or anything else you’ve seen on my site, please don’t hesitate to contact me directly, or leave me a comment in the comment section below.
-It is always my distinct pleasure to get back to you with a reply just as soon as I possibly can!
+Should you have any questions or comments regarding this recipe or anything else you’ve seen on my site, please don’t hesitate to reach out to me.
+It is always my distinct pleasure to get back with a reply just as soon as I possibly can!

 Until we eat again, I hope you have a delicious day!